Solar Photovoltaic Assessment with Large Language Model

 These limitations highlight a pressing need for flexible, transparent, and resource-efficient solutions.
 Large language models (LLMs) have emerged as a promising paradigm for detection tasks with limited labels \cite{luo2022solar}, owing to their extensive pre-training on diverse data sources.
 Although originally developed for natural language processing (NLP), advanced LLMs such as OpenAI's GPT series \cite{achiam2023gpt}, Google's PaLM \cite{driess2023palm}, and Meta's LLaMA \cite{girdhar2023imagebind} have extended their capabilities to multimodal tasks, including image analysis.
+In remote sensing, vision–language models (VLMs) and datasets are rapidly maturing—e.g., RemoteCLIP\cite{RemoteCLIP2023}, RS5M\cite{RS5M2023}, and RSGPT \cite{RSGPT2023}—alongside broad evaluations and surveys of multimodal LLMs \cite{Huang2024MLLMsurvey,Yin2024MLLMsurvey}.
 LLMs can capture rich contextual information \cite{guo2024bayesian, guo2023msq, guo2024transparent} and handle heterogeneous inputs and varying contexts, making them particularly suitable for the dynamic environments typical of ADNs and microgrids \cite{xiao2024privacy}.

-Although LLMs show great promise for solar panel detection, they face significant challenges.
-Firstly, LLMs often struggle with multi-step logical processes essential for accurately identifying and assessing solar panels \cite{patel2024multi}.
-This difficulty arises because solar panel detection typically requires sequential reasoning, such as distinguishing panels from similar structures, understanding spatial relationships, and integrating contextual information from satellite imagery.
-Additionally, LLMs can exhibit inconsistencies in output formatting \cite{stureborg2024large}.
-This inconsistency can lead to increased manual intervention, reducing the overall efficiency and scalability of solar energy management workflows.
+Although LLMs show great promise for solar panel detection, they face several challenges.
+LLMs often struggle with multi-step logical processes essential for accurately identifying and assessing solar panels \cite{patel2024multi}, including top-view spatial reasoning required by overhead imagery \cite{Li2024TopViewSpatial}.
+These challenges stem from sequential disambiguation of confounders, spatial reasoning, and context integration in overhead scenes.
+Additionally, LLMs can exhibit inconsistencies in output formatting \cite{stureborg2024large}, which can lead to increased manual intervention and reduced scalability of solar energy management workflows.